tonysm/jigsaw.tonysm.com/source/_posts/2020-02-07-on-oop-and-active-record.markdown

 date:   2020-02-07
 tags: activerecord oop
 section: content
+excerpt: Is an Active Record ORM always in conflict with OOP?
+I don't think so, but here are some thoughts I heard from Sandi Metz (in talks/podcasts) and then my take on it.
 ---

 I'm a huge fan o [Sandi Metz](https://twitter.com/sandimetz), I have watched some of her recorded talks multiple times, the most recent one was called "[Polly want a message](https://www.youtube.com/watch?v=XXi_FBrZQiU)" and it's also my favorite so far (if this is a reference to a Nirvana song, I like it even more).